htmgarcia/ES6/README.md

 `> npm run build`

-The command above executes "babel src -d output", which means the file constLet.js code was converted to support all the browsers, and this copy stored in output/ folder.
+The command above executes "babel src -d output", which means the file constLet.js was copy-pasted inside output/ folder.

 ## Make ES6 code compatible with all browsers